 Established in 1896, Lucas Candies is among the oldest candy cane manufacturers in the United States, with a nationwide fan base and plenty of media praise to show for it.
 At the company’s core, however, Lucas Candies is a family affair: for more than 120 years and three generations, the business has been led by the family of the current owner, Nick Loucas.
-The fourth-generation Lucas Candies owner and his partner Deb Bertrand continue to uphold the company’s century-old traditions today, including its surprisingly intensive candy-making process.
+The 4th-generation Lucas Candies owner and his partner Deb Bertrand continue to uphold the company’s century-old traditions today, including its surprisingly intensive candy-making process.

 When considering candy, “labor-intensive” and “dangerous” aren’t words that typically come to mind, yet that’s just how Bertrand describes the cooking process.
 As the company partners of Lucas Candies tell CBS New York, they cook a corn syrup, water, and sugar mixture until it reaches 320°F, hence the presence of danger, and then form and paint the candy canes by hand.
 Producing warm peppermint treats far superior to the artificial finds in many stores, this old-fashioned, small-batch approach pays off in a major—and mouthwatering—way.